 Bison have returned to Banff National Park, but they're far away from the Town of Banff.
 The animals have been reintroduced to a remote part of the landscape of the park in the Panther and Red Deer valleys.

 Experienced backcountry users may encounter them, but it's never guaranteed.

 If you do encounter free-roaming bison:

-Maintain a safe distance of 100 metres from bison when traveling by foot or by horseback.
+GIVE THEM SPACE: Maintain a safe distance of 100 metres when traveling on foot or by horseback.

 If you encounter an aggressive bison, please notify Banff Dispatch at 403.762.1470 when safe to do so.

 Parks Canada regularly posts updates about the Banff bison herd on their Bison blog.
 Also, follow the path of bison reintroduction to Banff National Park through these videos.